gonmf/dakilang/README.md

 > fib(1, 1).
 > fib(2, 1).
 > fib(N, X) :- sub(N, 1, N1), sub(N, 2, N2), fib(N1, X1), fib(N2, X2), add(X1, X2, X).
+>
+> fib(4, X)?
 ```

-In other words, in Dakiland we prefer to keep the clause format consistent even for logical and mathematical operations.
+In other words, in the Daki language we prefer to keep the clause format consistent even for logical and mathematical operations.
 The full list of built-in _operator_ clauses follows.

 **Arithmetic operators**
 - `add(Input1, Input2, Answer)` - Unifies with the result of the addition of the two inputs